 Unfortunately, the original autopsy report cannot be located.
 The remains appear to have been autopsied, with the head and hands removed, presumably for printing and odontological analysis.

-After initial efforts to identify the body failed, the decedent was buried on Calhoun County property in a marked grave.
+After initial efforts to identify the body failed, she was buried on Calhoun County property in a marked grave.
 These remains were exhumed in 2019 as part of further efforts to identify this decedent using NAMUS and DNA testing.

 The Dean and Tina Linn Clouse Memorial Fund and FHD Forensics are collaborating with the Richland County Coroner’s Office to identify Fort Motte Jane Doe.
 Although highly degraded, selected remains have been sent for DNA extraction in hopes of being able to generate an autosomal profile for matching.